Derriynver, Ireland (IE)

 Besides salmon fishing, trout fishing and sea angling, Ireland is definitely a primier pike fishing country.
 The thousands of rivers & lakes, or Loughs as they call them here, have tremendous stocks of large pike.
 Many anglers from the United States, Europe and Russia book a yearly holiday to enjoy the Irish pike angling.
 The pike, which grow quickly and can reach up to 20 Kg, can be caught fly fishing with large streamers, spinfishing or with natural bait.

 Trout (brown trout) is another fantastic fishing species from the Irish rivers and loughs.

 The Atlantic salmon can be caught in the Irish rivers and loughs between January and the end of September.
 This magnificent fighter can be targeted fly fishing, spinning or bait fishing.

-Deep sea fishing in Ireland is possible all year round, although the best time is between the end of March and October.
+Deep sea fishing in Ireland and Northern Ireland is possible all year round, although the best time is between the end of March and October.
 Not only because the fish are more active when the water is warmer, but also because of the weather conditions (especially on the west coasts).
-In winter the weather is pretty unstable and makes fishing during the colder months pretty difficult.
+In winter the weather is pretty unstable and makes fishing on the Wild Atlantic during the colder months pretty difficult.

 Angling is regulated by Inland Fisheries Ireland (IFI).
 You don't need a fishing license or a permit for sea fishing in Ireland.
 Make sure you inform about the local catch and release policies.
-For fresh water fishing though, there are limitations and for some rivers, such as those from the "Midland Fisheries Group" and espacially for salmon and trout (and some places also pike) you need a fishing license.
+For fresh water fishing though, there are limitations and for some rivers, such as those from the "Midland Fisheries Group" and espacially for salmon and trout (brown trout) (and some places also pike) you need a fishing license.
 A Salmon Licence for all districts can be purchased for 40€ for 21 days for example.
 An annual salmon fishing licence for all districts costs 100€.